EasyIP2023/raspi-arcade/README.md

 # Battery Powered Raspberry Pi Arcade

-Note This is my first time using a lot of these tools yes current at this time an amateur wood cutter.
+Note This is my first time using a lot of these tools.
+Yes currently at this time an amateur wood cutter.

 ## Parts
-This project in tool cost me around $300 largely due to the fact that I needed extra tools and I am making two.
+This project in total cost me around $300 largely due to the fact that I needed extra tools and I am making two.

 **Tools I Have**
 * [Digital Multimeter](https://www.amazon.com/AstroAI-Digital-Multimeter-Voltage-Tester/dp/B01ISAMUA6/ref=sr_1_5?s=hi&ie=UTF8&qid=1544831949&sr=1-5&keywords=Digital+Multimeter)